Jannik Sinner: Daniil Medvedev

-Jannik Sinner and Daniil Medvedev have met 15 times since 2020, with Sinner leading the rivalry 8–7.
+Jannik Sinner and Daniil Medvedev have met 17 times since 2020, with Sinner leading the rivalry 10–7.
 The rivalry used to be one-sided in favor of Medvedev, with the Russian winning their first six matches.
 Sinner disrupted this streak in late 2023 by winning the next five, and eventually leveling the head-to-head.
 The two have played a number of high-profile matches, most notably the 2024 Australian Open final, which Sinner won in five sets after being down two-sets-to-love to claim his first major title.
 They met again in the 2024 Wimbledon quarterfinals, which Medvedev won in five sets, and the 2024 US Open quarterfinal, which Sinner won in four sets en route to the title.

 Novak Djokovic

-Jannik Sinner and Novak Djokovic have met ten times, with Sinner leading 6–4.
+Jannik Sinner and Novak Djokovic have met 12 times, with Sinner leading the rivalry 7–5.
 Their first encounter came in the 2021 Monte-Carlo Masters.
 Djokovic won their first three encounters, with Sinner recording his first win in the 2023 ATP Finals.
 The pair have played some notable matches, including the final of the 2023 ATP Finals, which Djokovic won, the 2024 Australian Open semifinal, which Sinner won in four sets, and the 2024 Shanghai Masters final, which Sinner won in straight sets.
 They met back to back in the semifinals at the 2025 French Open and 2025 Wimbledon, where Sinner won both times in straight sets.
+Their next encounter was at the 2026 Australian Open semifinal, where Djokovic won in five sets, ending his losing streak against Sinner.
+Sinner then exacted his revenge on Djokovic at the 2026 Wimbledon Championships semifinal with a straight sets win.